poode/express-locallibrary-tutorial/core/README.md

-# This folder contains important classes that are needed during app devlopment
+# This folder contains important classes that are needed during app devlopment and load important dependencies